How Much Does a Domain Name Cost in 2022?

 Domain privacy protection is an additional layer of protection against cyber attacks.
 When registering a domain, WHOIS stores your personal information, including your address, phone numbers, domain name, IP address, and domain expiry.

-WHOIS Lookup is a way to search in a public WHOIS database for information on a domain name, its current registrant, and the domain registry.
+WHOIS domain lookup is a way to search in a public WHOIS database for information on a domain name, its current registrant, and the domain registry.

-By purchasing domain privacy protection, you protect your data in WHOIS records from unauthorized usage.
+By purchasing the privacy protection, you protect your data in WHOIS directory and records from unauthorized usage.
 This protection will hide all the personal information in the WHOIS records from the public, which also helps avoid identity theft.

 - It will protect your personal information

 - You will be less susceptible to email phishing and spam attacks